 Students graduating from this program will:

-- Demonstrate music-theoretical knowledge as a major factor in their effective writing about music.
+- Demonstrate music-theoretical knowledge in writing about music

-- Use music-theoretical knowledge in effective verbal communication about music in both academic and practical settings.
+- Use music-theoretical knowledge in academic and public communication about music.

 Program Specific Recommendations for UMKC General Education Core Coursework